 1. Using Towel and Aluminum Foil:

-Towels work as a good insulator that helps prevent heat from escaping outside in the air.
+Towels work as good insulator that helps prevent heat from escaping outside in the air.
 With the help of this method, you can keep your food warm for 30 minutes to multiple hours, depending on how hot your food is.

 2. Giving a hot bath to your food

-To implement this method, all you need is a consistent power source such as a gas stove and electric stove, a pot half full of water, and a shatterproof box or bowl where you will preserve cooked food.
+To implement this method, all you need is a consistent power source such as a gas stove or electric stove, a pot half full of water, and a shatterproof box or bowl where you will preserve cooked food.
 Now, put the pot on the stove and make the water up to a boiling level.

 3. Using a Cooler:

-This technique sounds a little strange to you because you may think of coolers as equipment to keep things cold inside, but they can be used alternatively to keep food hot.
+This technique sounds strange to you because you may think of coolers as equipment to keep things cold inside, but they can be used alternatively to keep food hot.
 Yes, you hear right.
-Since coolers work as insulators, so whatever temperature you provide them inside, whether hot or cold, they will work that way accordingly.
+Since coolers work as insulators, whatever temperature you provide them inside, whether hot or cold, they will work that way accordingly.

 After that, drain the water out of the cooler and put your cooked food inside it.
 The food will remain hot for 3 to 4 hours.
-As a side note, never try to fill the cooler with hot boiling water for preheating as it can damage the cooler and harm you.
+As a side note, never try to fill the cooler with hot boiling water for preheating, as it can damage the cooler and harm you.

 4. Using Chafing Dishes:

 Chafing fuels can burn for a maximum of 6 hours, so you can keep the food warm without power for as much time.
-Chafing dishes are affordable, starting from 30 to 40 dollars, depending on the size and material.
+Chafing dishes are affordable, from 30 to 40 dollars, depending on the size and material.

 5. Using thermal dish/pot:

-Last but not least, you can use a thermal dish/pot to keep your meal hot for long hours.
+Last, you can use a thermal dish/pot to keep your meal hot for long hours.
 It works as a thermal insulator, and anything you put inside, whether hot or cold, will retain its temperature for an extended period.